 The Audit Committee monitors and evaluates the adequacy and effectiveness of the Bank's system of internal control systems, risk management, and governance practices.
 It provides oversight on the integrity of the Bank's financial statements and financial reporting process, performance of the internal and external audit functions and compliance with bank policies, applicable laws, and regulatory requirements.
 This Committee also reviews the external auditor's annual audit plan and scope of work, and assesses its overall performance and effectiveness.
-In consultation with management, this Committee also approves the external auditor's terms of engagement and audit fees.
+In consultation with management, this

-Chairman Jesus V. Razon, Jr. (Independent) Members Gerardo C. Ablaza, Jr Jose Ferdinand B. De Luzuriaga (Independent)
+Chairman Jesus V. Razon, Jr. Member Gerardo C. Ablaza, Jose Ferdinand B. De Luzuriaga